GivePenny/GherkinSpec/docs/Hooks.md

 The method must be `public static` and must take exactly one argument of type `TestRunContext`.
 It can have a `void` return type, or `async Task`.

 Typically this method is used to set up Dependency Injection and to load configuration.
+See the [Configuration Reference](Configuration.md) article for configuration detail.

-For a more complete example, see the [feature-rich example code](https://github.com/GivePenny/GherkinSpec.ComplexExample)
+For a more complete example of a BeforeRun hook, see the [feature-rich example code](https://github.com/GivePenny/GherkinSpec.ComplexExample)

 Example: